 If you, or someone you know, are an abuse survivor, our specialist team can help you move on; with all the strength and support you need to claim compensation from those responsible.

 Watermans have the expertise and specialist knowledge to help survivors that have suffered abuse including child abuse, historical sexual abuse (both adult and child), criminal injury, nursing as well as any combination of the above.

 We have wide experience in dealing with cases of physical and psychological abuse and know how difficult it can be for our clients to re-live a past experience.
 Whatever you have been through, you can be safe in the knowledge that we will be at your side every step of the way.
 We will also refer you to dedicated support organisations who will be there to support and care for you at every stage.

-We understand that recovery can be a long process – especially if your experience been particularly traumatic – so in every instance, we’ll take as much time as you need and keep everything completely confidential.
-And for many of our clients, claiming compensation has helped in their recuperation and provided some much-needed closure.
+We understand that recovery can be a long process – especially if your experience has been particularly traumatic – so in every instance, we’ll take as much time as you need and keep everything completely confidential.
+For many of our clients, claiming compensation has helped in their recuperation and provided some much-needed closure.

 It can be daunting to speak to a solicitor so that’s why we’ve put together a specialist team with years of experience in physical and psychological abuse cases.

 Child abuse is a highly emotional issue which results in physical and psychological trauma that can never be erased.
 Anyone who has suffered child abuse, in time, move on from their distressing experience, however, the mental scars remain.

 If you have been a victim of child abuse including historical sexual abuse then you may wish for this to be recognised in a court of law and for the perpetrator to be brought to justice.